AliHousein/8-Week-SQL-Challenge/Cases_Study_2_Pizza Runner/Case Study 2 - Queries.md

 | 4         | 2021-01-15T00:00:00.000Z |

-  - According to the results, it dosen't need any cleaning.
+  - According to the results, the runners table dosen't need any cleaning.
 But we will create a temporary table from it to keep the origin database.

  ```sql
   DROP TABLE IF EXISTS runners_cleaned;